groonga/groonga/doc/source/reference/commands/thread_dump.rst

 -----

-We can get a backtrace of all threads into a log as logs of INFO level at the time of running this command.
+We can get a backtrace of all threads into a log as logs of NOTICE level at the time of running this command.

 .. groonga-command
 .. include:: ../../example/reference/commands/thread_dump/usage.log